user1711202/NOVEMBER2023/README.md

 ## Accuracy Metrics for Noisy-ImageNet-100 (Top-5)

-ImageNet-100 has been employed for both pretraining and finetuning in the SSL models.
-The "Supervised"/"Supervised-Large" baseline has been trained from scratch on ImageNet-100/ImageNet-1k, respectively.
-Noisy-ImageNet-100 is utilized only for testing.
-The overall best accuracy per downstream dataset is highlighted in bold; if it is from a non-SSL approach, then the best SSL method's accuracy is underlined.

 | Pretraining          | IN-A-100     | IN-P-100     | IN-C-100     |
 | -------------------- | ------------ | ------------ | ------------ |